mpaviotti/mpaviotti/README.md

 I’m currently:
 - 🔭 Doing research on **semantics of programming languages**, **mathematics** and **logic** for computation.
 - 🌱 Teaching **theory and practice of concurrency**, **quantum computing**, and **programming languages**.
+- 💻 Developing research and hobby projects such as:
+  - 🌀 [**rec-schemes**](https://github.com/mpaviotti/rec-schemes): a Haskell library for **recursion schemes**, enabling elegant and compositional approaches to recursion and program structure.
-- 💻 Developing **[Markix](https://github.com/mpaviotti/Markix)** — a hobby **operating system project** built from scratch in C and x86 assembly, for exploring low-level design and kernel architecture.
+  - ⚙️ [**Markix**](https://github.com/mpaviotti/Markix): a minimalist **operating system** written from scratch in C and x86 assembly, used to explore low-level architecture, bootloaders, interrupts, and schedulers.
 - 👯 Looking to collaborate on research connecting **category theory**, **semantics**, and **computation**.
 - 🤔 Looking for help with doing **OS development** and connections with **formal semantics**
 - 💬 Ask me about **denotational semantics**, **lambda calculus**, **monads**, or how interrupts and schedulers actually work at the hardware level.